How To Run A Twitter Contest

-The first type of contest that is common on Twitter is what we like to call frictionless.
-These types of contests are easier for the contestant to enter because they will never have to leave Twitter, or hand over any personal information to you.
+The first types of contests we'll go over are what we call frictionless contests.
+These types of campaigns are a common occurrence on Twitter, and they're very easy for contestants to enter as they will never have to leave Twitter or hand over any personal information.

-The downside of frictionless contests are that you forfeit the ability to capture identifable or marketable information about your entrants.
-Twitter doesn't give you email addresses (even via the API).
-Therefore these types of contests are best for short engaging campaigns, rather than driving revenue or sales.
+The downside of frictionless contests is that you will forfeit the ability to capture identifiable or marketable information about your entrants, and Twitter doesn't give you email addresses (even via the API).
+It's because of this that these types of contests are best for short campaigns which simply aim to engage your audience and spread awareness rather than drive revenue or sales.

 Follow + Retweet this Tweet

-This is the most common example you'll see in your Twitter stream.
-This type of contest is also one of the easiest to setup, you just compose your Tweet & let your followers do the rest.
+This is the most common type of contest you'll see in your Twitter stream, it's also one of the easiest to setup.
+All you need to do is compose your Tweet and let your followers do the rest.

-The downside of this particular contest type is that you don't actually capture any marketable information from your entrants.
-Other than their Twitter profile URL.
+The downside of this particular contest type is that while you can grow yoir following and engage your audience, you don't actually capture any marketable information from your entrants other than their Twitter profile URL.

-You will also need a way to track who is actually Retweeting the contest Tweet, then also pick a random winner from it.
+You will also need to find a way to track who is actually Retweeting the contest Tweet and pick a random winner from the list.

 Tweet With a Hashtag